dashpradeep99/docker-complete-tutorial/B-infrastructure-as-code.md

 ## What is a Dockerfile?
 A Dockerfile is a manifest that has instructions on what goes into an docker image.
 Because all commands are expressed as plain text code, the image can be reconstructed in a predictable and automated manner if necessary.

 Every line in the Dockerfile will create a new layer in the image on a build.
-Keeping the numbers of layers low without adversely impacting the readability of the Dockerfile is necessary to build optimized images.
+Keeping the number of layers small without impacting the readability of the Dockerfile is necessary to build optimized images.

 ## Prerequisites